patrick21081995/VISKOSITAS/README.md

 # How to use?

-Viskositas is a GUI application available for download (Lite version) (for the full version, contact us.
-See **Contact**).
+Viskositas is a GUI application available for download ( versions > **1.x** in Lite version and/or for the full version, see **Contact**).
 The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in seconds the viscosity of thousands/millions chemical compositions at specified temperatures.
-The Viskositas 0.x can be downloaded in Versions > VISKOSITAS_0_x.exe and Viskositas Lite 1.0.1 can be downloaded via the link: https://drive.google.com/uc?export=download&id=1Uowt735GeX3_vdrMei4icP4pWtqkPU3Z
+The Viskositas 0.x can be downloaded in Versions > VISKOSITAS_0_x.exe.

-After downloading the .zip folder, extract it to a desired directory and open the .exe file **with the _same name_ as the .zip_ folder**.

 ## Viskositas Lite 1.0 (Beta) overview